buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 > NOTE  The _IfcWindowLiningProperties_ shall only be applied to construct the 3D shape of a window, if the attribute _IfcWindowType_.ParameterTakesPrecedence is set TRUE.

-The _IfcWindowLiningProperties_ are included in the set of properties of _IfcWindowStyle.HasPropertySets_.
+The _IfcWindowLiningProperties_ are included in the set of properties of _IfcWindowType.HasPropertySets_.
 More information about the window lining can be included in the same set of the _IfcWindowType_ using another _IfcPropertySet_ for dynamic extensions.

 The _IfcWindowLiningProperties_ does not hold a geometric representation.
 However it defines parameters which can be used to create the shape of the window type(which is inserted by the _IfcWindow_ into the spatial context of the project) as shown in Figure 1.
 The parameters at the _IfcWindowLiningProperties_ define a standard window lining, including (if given) a mullion and a transom (for horizontal and vertical splits).
 The outer boundary of the lining is determined by the 'Profile' shape representation assigned to the _IfcWindow_, which inserts the _IfcWindowType_.